Assasinphoenix/pyqt5-tutorial/fontdialog.rst

 =======
 Example
 =======
-Below is an example of an FontDialog:
+Below is an example of a FontDialog:

 .. literalinclude:: _examples/fontdialog.py